 Once Airfocus has calculated your priorities, you can create your roadmap within minutes.
 It offers a simple drag and drop interface, and you can also attach team members to different features or jobs.
 You can also share your roadmaps with relevant team members or stakeholders so that everyone is kept in the loop.

-Airfocus is a productroadmap tool perfect for SMBs, and for less experienced PMs or team members.
-The built-in templates make getting up and running as easy as possible.
+Airfocus is a product roadmap tool perfect for SMBs, and for less experienced product managers or team members.
+The built-in templates make getting started as easy as possible.

-ProdPad claims to offer everything a PM needs.
+ProdPad claims to offer everything a product manager needs.
 It starts with collecting feedback.
-You can connect a variety of other tools like Intercom or Zendesk to ProdPad, collating all your customer feedback in one place.
+You can connect a wide variety of other tools like Intercom or Zendesk to ProdPad, collating all your customer feedback in one place.
 You can also collect feedback using ProdPad’s in-app widget.